wakefulblock262/edublocks-to-electron/README.md

 # Step Five

 ### Create the needed files for transfer
--Create a main.js file and an index.html file in your folder -Paste your EduBlocks code into your index.html file (Here is mines for example)
+- Create a main.js file and an index.html file in your folder
+- Paste your EduBlocks code into your index.html file (Here is mines for example)

 ```html
 <style>